nucypher/nucypher/docs/source/application_development/testnet.rst

     Goerli ETH is required to use the Lynx testnet.

-Alice and Bob work support the lynx testnet using the python API:
+Alice and Bob can use the lynx testnet using the python API:

 .. code:: python